Arctic Alaska Environmental Change

 The course is limited to fifteen undergraduate or graduate students.
 The cost of meals, lodging and travel between the field sites is included in the course fee.
 Students are expected to pay for their travel to Fairbanks and meals while in Fairbanks.
 Students will need to bring all-weather clothing including winter jackets and rubber boots, a warm sleeping bag, and a tent.

-To attend the course, international students must apply by March 15, 2014 and meet Summer Sessions guidelines for attending school in the United States.
+To attend the course, international students must mail the International Student Application form* to Summer Sessions by March 15th, 2015 and meet guidelines for attending school in the United States.
 Visa and related document fees for entry into the U.S. are the responsibility of the student.
-Apply here.

 For further information, please see:

-Course cost includes transportation and meals during field work, one night at Toolik Field Station, accident insurance and five nights campus dorm housing.
+The total course cost includes tuition and required fees, transportation and meals during field work, one night at Toolik Field Station, accident insurance and five nights campus dorm housing.
 Students are responsible for transportation to and from the University of Alaska Fairbanks and meals during the on-campus portion of the course prior to and after the field work.

 Contact Geobotany Center